UntitledModGame/umg-mods/TEMP_NOTEPAD.md

 OK; I think that ^^^ setup is quite beautiful.
 But we need a few things:
-- A way to track "lifetime"
+- A way to track "lifetime" (DONE)
+- A way to make the circle size scale with the lifetime (function upon `circle` component?)
+- Opacity needs to scale with lifetime
+    (fade component?)